Follow along with the video below to see how to install our site as a web app on your home screen.

 Decided to dip the wheels today.
 Wucha guys think?
 Also wucha think about that centercap?
 Black it out too?
-Tires look puny now so gotta get some 30s or 31s I think it'll look better once bigger tires are on there.
+Tires look puny now so gotta get some 30s or 31s :D I think it'll look better once bigger tires are on there.

-Join the Elite Explorers for $20 each year.
 Elite Explorer members see no advertisements, no banner ads, no double underlined links,.
-Add an avatar, upload photo attachments, and more!.

 just did mine the other day as well.
 I'm also skeptical about hold up especially against rain and car washes.
 Wondering how many coats are necessary for it to remain pretty close to permanent